Sylvia Iparraguirre

 Sylvia Iparraguirre (born 1947) is an Argentine novelist and human rights activist.
 She is a recipient of the Sor Juana Inés de la Cruz Prize.

 Biographic Overview

 She was born in Junín, Buenos Aires.
 Her novel Tierra del Fuego: Una Biografia del Fin del Mundo won the 1999 Sor Juana Inés de la Cruz Prize for women writers in Spanish.
-It is a fictionalised account of the life of Jemmy Button.
+It is a fictionalised account of the life of Jemmy Button, a member of the Yaghan people from islands around Tierra del Fuego.